futres/futres_website/content/data_tutorial.md

          + Naming convention: FuTRES_taxon_contributor_locality_time.period_version number or date
      * expedition code
      * if expedition can be public or private

+<h3 id="Formatting data">Formatting data</h3>

+1. Check out the <a href="
+http://futres.shinyapps.io/pyConvApp">RShinyApp</a> developed by P. Gyawali.
+2. Read the <a href="https://github.com/futres/RShinyFuTRES/blob/main/README.md">"readme" file</a> to learn the data formats we can use, dependencies needed, and limits of the app.
+3. For now, we cannot map your terms to the accepted trait terms, please see the term list on GEOME (see above).
+4. Please send recommendations or issues to the <a href="https://github.com/futres/RShinyFuTRES/issues">RShinyFuTRES</a> repository.

 <h3 id="Uploading and validating data"> Uploading and validating data</h3>